donghyunSon8190/5gc/src/lte/doc/source/lte-testing.rst

 GTP-U protocol
 --------------

-The unit test suite ``epc-gtpu`` checks that the encoding and decoding of the GTP-U header is done correctly.
+The unit test suite ``ngc-gtpu`` checks that the encoding and decoding of the GTP-U header is done correctly.
 The test fills in a header with a set of known values, adds the header to a packet, and then removes the header from the packet.
 The test fails if, upon removing, any of the fields